Museum of early consumer electronics and 1st achievements

 want to watch "rubbish" on the TV but anyway it still helps to keep them quiet.
 We do have another Sentra TV

-in the museum and that is above.
+above.
 Sentra were a British company but they badged many products.

 Sentra products were usually available through "Makro" stores.
 The Abla VHS video cassette player is also below.